thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 the chain.

 The PoS system rewards participants for their staking.
 Every Decred block has a PoS reward component that will be distributed to every ticket chosen to vote in that block.
 The system is designed in such a way that the average time for the ticket to be selected is 28 days.
 If a ticket hasn't been selected after 40960 blocks (a bit under 5 months) it will be revoked by the system.
-The DCR used to purchase a ticket is returned regardless of whether or not it votes.
+The HC used to purchase a ticket is returned regardless of whether or not it votes.

 Another interesting feature this PoS system allows for is the ability to vote on an agenda.
 Because the block validation can be considered a vote, by adding extra votebit components to the ticket the system can track and count votes over a series of blocks.
 These votes can be about anything.

-In the Decred Proof-of-Stake system anyone holding DCR can participate by buying a ticket.
+In the Decred Proof-of-Stake system anyone holding HC can participate by buying a ticket.

 ---

 #### 2. What are tickets?

 A ticket is a token you buy to participate in the PoS system.
 You can buy tickets through the command line interface of dcrctl, or through a GUI like Decrediton[^1].
-Whenever you buy a ticket, you pay the current ticket price and a ticket fee using your DCR.
+Whenever you buy a ticket, you pay the current ticket price and a ticket fee using your HC.
 When a ticket is purchased, it goes to a temporary "mempool".
 20 tickets can be mined into each block and tickets are chosen to be mined based on their fee per kilobyte.
 Since there is a limited number of tickets that can mined into blocks at a given price (2880), there may be competition to get tickets mined.
 In this case, you can increase the fee you're willing to pay to get your ticket(s) mined.
 Once your ticket is mined it will move from the current 'allmempool' to the 'immature' ticket pool.
 After 256 blocks
 (about 20 hours) it then will mature and go into the live ticket pool where it is eligible to be chosen to vote.